itspatmorgan/live_from_ny/README.md

 *Using the New York Times Search API, this simple app allows users to:*

-  1. Query the NYTIMES Search API for articles on a specific date
+  1. Query the NYTIMES Search API for articles from any day, **starting in 1852**
   2. View top articles from that day
   3. Save any interesting ones to their own read-later list